Tom McCall: Journalism career

 After graduating from U of O in 1936, McCall worked as a summer replacement at the Bend Bulletin, earning $15 a week.
 He then moved northeast to the Palouse of north central Idaho in February 1937, to the university town of Moscow.
 He wrote for the News-Review, and following a merger, the Daily Idahonian.

 After five years in Moscow, he was encouraged to leave in March 1942; upheaval in the UI athletic department the previous year (firing of football head coach Ted Bank (also athletic director) and basketball head coach Forrest Twogood) brought continuing negative criticism by McCall and his boss thought that he should advance his career elsewhere.
 He traveled back to Oregon to look for work in Portland, where the economy was booming due to World War II.
 McCall was told by the military that he was not eligible for enlistment (due to bad knees and a recurring hernia) and journalists, still primarily men, were in short supply.
 He was quickly offered a job at The Oregonian at nearly triple his wages in Idaho.

 McCall later put his career on hold for military service in the U.S. Navy.
 At age 31, he was the oldest in boot camp.
 He served as a war correspondent for 16 months aboard the cruiser in the Pacific Theater.

 In 1946, McCall was hired by Portland radio station KEX, Where he remained until 1949 when he became executive secretary to Oregon governor Douglas McKay.
-In 1952, McCall joined KGW radio in Portland, where he served as a newscaster and political commentator until 1955, when he transitioned from KGW radio to television at KPTV.
+In 1952, McCall joined KGW radio in Portland, where he served as a newscaster and political commentator until 1955, when he transitioned from radio to television at KPTV.

-In 1955, McCall was hired as a newscaster and commentator at KPTV, Oregon's first television station, where he remained for about a year and a half.
-In November 1956, he and colleague Ivan Smith left KPTV due to a dispute with station management over placement of a sponsor's product on the news set.
-One month later, KGW-TV went on the air, with McCall and Smith as part of a durable news team that remained together until McCall's departure to run for Secretary of State in 1964.

-In November 1962, McCall produced and hosted an ambitious KGW-TV documentary which graphically displayed the shocking amount of pollution in the Willamette River and steadily declining air quality throughout Oregon.
-The award-winning documentary Pollution in Paradise helped focus public attention on the problems.
-KGW repeated the program in January 1963 on the eve of the opening of the legislative session, and the 1963 Legislature was spurred to some of Oregon's early attempts at combating pollution.
-McCall also hosted a show on KGW called Viewpoint, which dealt with political issues of the day.
-McCall is briefly seen on a television screen in the 1975 film One Flew Over the Cuckoo's Nest in a cameo role as a TV newscaster.
+After a year and a half at KPTV, McCall returned to KGW just as the radio station began to branch into television broadcasting.
+McCall served a commentator for KGW-TV's news broadcasts from the station's sign-on in December 1956 through early 1964, at which point he left to focus on his campaign for Oregon's secretary of state.

+In 1962, McCall produced and narrated Pollution in Paradise, a documentary focused on pollution in and around Oregon.
+Produced at a cost of $16,000, the documentary principally concerned the impacts of mill runoff and pesticide use on the Willamette River, along with industrial air pollution in various locales.
+Pollution in Paradise first aired on November 21, 1962 on KGW-TV.

+McCall made an uncredited cameo as a TV newscaster in the 1975 film One Flew Over the Cuckoo's Nest.